Networker (train): Class 466

 The Class 466 is a two-car EMU.
 It is powered from 750 V DC third rail and used extensively in multiple with 4-car 465s to provide 6-car and 10-car formations.
 43 units were built between 1993 and 1994 by Metro Cammell (who built the 465/2s) using GEC traction.
 The arrival of Class 376 Electrostar trains saw some units move to rural lines to operate 2-car shuttles, displacing half of the Class 508s.

 In early 2025, scrapping began on the stored Class 466 units.

 Unbuilt

 Class 171

 Class 171 was a long distance DMU that was proposed but never built.
-Originally, around seventy 'Turbo Express' trains were planned for long distance, unelectrified routes.
+Originally, around seventy 'Turbo Express' trains were planned for long distance, unelectrified routes, such as from London Waterloo to Salisbury and Exeter St Davids.
 However, Regional Railways had over-ordered Class 158 trains, and NSE agreed to take on the surplus units, introducing them from 1993 as Class 159 South Western Turbos.
 Therefore, Class 171 trains were no longer required.
+The class number was later used by Southern on their Class 171 Turbostar units.